 3. Scope and Applicability of this DPA

-3.1 This DPA applies where and only to the extent that Mighty Networks processes Host Data that originates from the EEA or that is otherwise subject to EU Data Protection Law on behalf of Host as a processor in the course of providing Services pursuant to the Agreement.
+3.1 This DPA applies where and only to the extent that Mighty Networks processes, on behalf of Host, Host Data that originates from the EEA or that is otherwise subject to EU Data Protection Law on behalf of Host in the course of providing Services pursuant to the Agreement.